Gianni Schicchi

 or where there’s a will

-I’ve been commissioned to write a new spoken-word overture for the exciting new OperaUpClose production of the Puccini classic Gianni Schicchi, or, Where There’s a Will.
+In September 2025, I was commissioned to write a new spoken-word overture for the exciting new OperaUpClose production of the Puccini classic Gianni Schicchi, or, Where There’s a Will.
 The show tours from March 2026.

 Featuring some of the most famous music in opera and inspired by wildly popular modern-day ‘whodunnits’ such as The White Lotus and Knives Out, Gianni Schicchi (or Where There’s A Will) brings Puccini roaring into the 21st Century.